BrettVerney/OpenSSLBasics/README.md

 ## Instructions

 1.)
 Open the file **openssl.cnf** with a text editor</br>
 2.)
-Replace the example values with real information and save</br>
+Replace the example values with real information and save (see req_ext_examples.txt for examples of each certificate type) </br>
 3.)
 Using a CLI terminal run the command:</br></br>
 ```openssl req -new -out server.csr -newkey rsa:2048 -nodes -sha256 -keyout private.key -config openssl.cnf```</br></br>
 4.)
 Verify the contents of the CSR with the following command:</br></br>